mdarfan357/language-learning-projects/README.md

 # Projects done while learning
-These projects were done by me while I was learning my first programming language in college to better understand the topic taught in class.
+These projects were done by me while I was learning my first programming language in college to better understand the topics taught in class.

 Some of these games are made with python and html and some with only python.